Today I’ll share with you some simple Spanish pronunciation rules.

-With the information above, you’re well on your way to mastering the basics of Spanish pronunciation.
-But there is at least one more topic that’s worth addressing, and that is how you know which syllable to stress in any given word.
+Overall, with the information above, you’re well on your way to mastering the basics of Spanish pronunciation.

-Keep in mind that in English, there are no rules that you can learn, and you simply had to memorize what syllable to stress in every word when you learned English.
+Keep in mind that in English, there aren’t any rules you can learn.
+When you learned English, you simply had to memorize what syllable to stress in every word.
+Kind of crazy, huh?

 Rule 1: If a word ends in ‘N’, ‘S’, or any vowel, stress the 2nd-to-last syllable.